BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

 117. ### What is the purpose of clearTimeout method

-     The clearTimeout() function is used in javascript to clear the timeout which has been set by setTimeout()function before that. i.e, The return value of setTimeout() function is stored in a variable and it’s passed into the clearTimeout() function to clear the timer.
+     The clearTimeout() function is used in javascript to clear the timeout which has been set by setTimeout()function before that. i.e, The return value of setTimeout() function is stored in a variable and it's passed into the clearTimeout() function to clear the timer.

      For example, the below setTimeout method is used to display the message after 3 seconds.
 This timeout can be cleared by the clearTimeout() method.